arjun-holland/FileUploader/README.md

-# Full Stack File Upload Service - SkyVault API
+# File Upload Service - SkyVault API

 A production-ready full-stack application built with React, Django REST Framework, and MongoDB for uploading files and retrieving metadata.